-Lexmark laser printers and multifunction printers (MFPs) include support for USB devices which may cause concern in environments where security is critical.
+Lexmark laser printers and MFPs include support for USB devices which may cause concern in environments where security is critical.
 Designed with security in mind, USB host ports have various mechanisms in place to keep them from being used in a malicious manner.
-These protections include but are not limited to:

 When a user authenticates in order to scan a document to e-mail, the e-mail address of the sender is automatically looked up and inserted into the “From” field.
 This lets the recipient clearly see that the e-mail was generated by that individual, not anonymously or from the MFP.

-You can prevent unauthorized use of a device by restricting the number of consecutive failed logins.
+You can prevent unauthorised use of a device by restricting the number of consecutive failed logins--and track such events through integrated auditing.
 When this limit is exceeded, the device is locked for a predetermined amount of time specified by the administrator.
-These settings can be configured when utilizing Login Restrictions on the Lexmark device.
-In addition, the Home Screen and Remote Login timeouts can be adjusted within the Login Restriction configuration settings.
-With Audit Logging enabled, the device will track the security events related to the Login Restrictions.

 The Operator Panel Lock feature allows an MFP to be put in a locked state so that the operator panel cannot allow any user operations or configuration.
-It cannot copy or scan jobs, it cannot be reconfigured via the operator panel, and incoming jobs will not sit exposed in the output bin.
-If the device has a hard disk, incoming print and fax jobs are stored on the hard disk instead of being printed.
-The device can be unlocked by entering an authorized user’s credentials, at which time the held jobs will be printed and the device will resume its normal operation.
+The device can be unlocked by entering an authorised user’s credentials, allowing the device to resume its normal operation.